 Important for the effective functioning of state power in the conditions of separation of state powers is the postulate of a rational relationship between the branches of power, their balance among themselves, interaction and mutual control, which is manifested in the established system of checks and balances.
-Regarding its understanding, one can agree with the statement that "the system of checks and balances should be understood as a set of constitutional, legal and organizational means that ensure interdependence and balances occurs through the application by authorities of various organizational, legal, or managerial measures.
-It is important to understand that, functioning on the principles of interaction, interdependence and interpenetration, the system of checks and balances must have a powerful arsenal of means aimed at preventing the usurpation of state power"[19, pp. 20-21].
+Regarding its understanding, one can agree with the statement that "the system of checks and balances should be understood as a set of constitutional, legal and organizational means that ensure interdependence and balance in the work of government institutions ...
+The implementation of the mechanism of checks and balances occurs through the application by authorities of various organizational, legal, or managerial measures.
+It is important to understand that, functioning on the principles of interaction, interdependence and interpenetration, the system of checks and balances must have a powerful arsenal of means aimed at preventing the usurpation of state power" [6, pp. 20-21].

-The literature correctly notes that: "the system of checks and balances is a mechanism for implementing the principle of separation of powers, which is inherent in the "nature" of the rule of law.
+The literature correctly notes that: "the system of checks and balances is a mechanism for implementing the principle of separation of powers, which is inherent in the 'nature' of the rule of law.
 The necessity of the operation of this principle is due to the need to prevent political and legal conflicts between higher state bodies.
-The system of checks and balances in this aspect is a stabilizing factor in the continuous functioning of state authorities, as it prevents the concentration of power in one branch and ensures the interaction of all branches and centers of state power"[6, p.105].
-The statement is also quite true: "In general, it can be stated that the implementation of the principle of separation of powers is possible and effective only when accompanied by a system of "checks and balances."
-It prevents attempts to usurp the powers of one government by another and ensures the normal functioning of state bodies" [31, p.43].
+The system of checks and balances in this aspect is a stabilizing factor in the continuous functioning of state authorities, as it prevents the concentration of power in one branch and ensures the interaction of all branches and centers of state power" [41, p.
+105].
+The modern period of modification of the checks and balances system and the creation of modern theoretical approaches to substantiate the need for the system's ap-plication in various forms of republican rule [42, p.
+114].
+The statement is also quite true: "In general, it can be stated that the implementation of the principle of separation of powers is possible and effective only when accompanied by a system of "checks and balances".
+It prevents attempts to usurp the powers of one government by another and ensures the normal functioning of state bodies [8, p.
+43].

 Therefore, we can say that in the system of separation of powers, the independence of individual branches of state power is relative, since the effective functioning of the state-power mechanism based on this principle is possible only if there is a real mechanism of checks and balances.
 At the same time, it is worth noting that this system is universal.
-The universality of the system of checks and balances is manifested in its ability to extend to the activities of all state authorities, while ensuring a systemic and unified influence on the work of government institutions [19, p.
+The universality of the system of checks and balances is manifested in its ability to extend to the activities of all state authorities, while ensuring a systemic and unified influence on the work of government institutions [6, p.
 21].